Trump’s March on Chicago

 But there are waypoints on the road to democratic oblivion.
 Each one you pass makes it harder to turn around.

 For the United States, the National Guard’s imminent deployment to Chicago is one such juncture.
-Liberty, like Route 66, democracy might hit its terminus in the Windy City.
+Like Route 66, democracy might hit its terminus in the Windy City.

 A federal court has twice ruled that Trump acted illegally in dispatching the National Guard and US Marines to Los Angeles.
 Trump appealed the ruling and actively tried to find loopholes that would allow him to send California National Guard troops into Portland after a judge blocked his attempt to mobilize the Oregon National Guard.
 A court has now blocked this attempted workaround.
 And the State of Illinois is suing Trump over what Governor JB Pritzker rightly calls an “invasion.”